Smissen/py-spy-executable-tutorial/py-spy101/step1.md

 `pip install py-spy`{{execute}}

-If you were to install it later on a Mac, you can use Homebrew instead with this command `brew install py-spy`.
+If you were to install it later on a Mac, you can use Homebrew instead with this command `brew install py-spy`{{}}.

 Now that we have py-spy installed, we can verify the installation and also check the version by running.